 - A tendency to undermine their efforts.
 For example, they may destroy healthy relationships or quit school right before graduation.

 - Impulsive behavior.
-They might abuse alcohol or drugs, drive recklessly, gamble, binge eat, have unsafe sex or squander money.
+They might abuse alcohol or drugs, drive recklessly, gamble, binge eat, have unsafe sex or squander money or engage in other destructive behaviors.

 - A sense of emptiness and self-harm.
 Feeling empty may lead to self-harming behaviors such as cutting, picking or burning, and accidental suicide.
 Suicidal thoughts, threats and behaviors are also common.
 “Although self-harm and suicidal behaviors can be genuine, and you should take them seriously, they can also be used as frantic efforts to avoid abandonment and can be impulsive,” Dr. Dannaram said.

 - Struggles with controlling emotions.
-They may feel disproportionate or inappropriate anger, display their temper or get into physical fights.
+They may feel inappropriate, disproportionate or intense anger, display their temper or get into physical fights.

 - Dissociative symptoms.
 They may feel detached, as if they are outside of their body, or experience memory loss.

 - Paranoia.
-They may feel threatened with little or no reason for those thoughts.
+They may feel threatened with little or no reason for those paranoid thoughts.

 What challenges do family members of people with BPD face?